A resource theory of entanglement with a unique multipartite maximally entangled state

 Although the details of the proof are given in \cite{supmat}, we outline here its structure.
 First, we use that if a maximally entangled state in this case existed, it would need to be the W state $|W\rangle=(|001\rangle+|010\rangle+|100\rangle)/\sqrt{3}$.
-This is because it has been shown in \cite{Wmaxgeom} that the W state is the unique state in this Hilbert space that achieves the maximal possible value of $G_{\mathcal{FS}}$, which we have shown above to be a FSP-measure.
+This is because it has been shown in \cite{Wmaxgeom} that the W state is the unique state in this Hilbert space that achieves the maximal possible value of $G_{\mathcal{FS}}$, which we have shown above to be an FSP-measure.
 Thus, if there existed a maximally entangled state, it would be necessary that the W state could be transformed by FSP into any other state.
 However, we show that there exists no FSP map transforming the W state into the GHZ state ($|GHZ(3,2)\rangle$ in Eq.\ (\ref{ghznd}) below).
 To verify this last claim, it suffices to find an FSP-measure $E$ such that $E(GHZ)>E(W)$.
-However, as discussed above, not many FSP-measures are known and, as in the case of the geometric measure, it is also known that the relative entropy of entanglement of the W is larger than that of the GHZ state \cite{relativeentropyWGHZ}.
-This leaves us then with the robustness measure $R_{\mathcal{FS}}$, whose computation is not at all straightforward.
-Nevertheless, using a result of \cite{brandao} that provides a dual characterization of the robustness, we are able to show that $R_{\mathcal{FS}}(W)=R_{\mathcal{FS}}(GHZ)=2$.
-This alone does not forbid that $W\to_{FSP}GHZ$ but from the insight developed in order to compute the robustness for these states, an obstruction to such transformation can be found even though they are equally robust.
+However, as discussed above, not many FSP-measures are known and, as with the geometric measure, it is also known that the relative entropy of entanglement of the W is larger than that of the GHZ state \cite{relativeentropyWGHZ}.
+This leaves us then with the robustness measure $R_{\mathcal{FS}}$, for which we are able to show that $R_{\mathcal{FS}}(W)=R_{\mathcal{FS}}(GHZ)=2$.
+This alone does not forbid that $W\to_{FSP}GHZ$ but from the insight developed in computing these quantities, an obstruction to such transformation can be found even though they are equally robust.
 It is worth mentioning that, to our knowledge, this is the first time that the robustness is computed for multipartite states and we have reasons to conjecture that the W and GHZ states attain its maximal value on $H$, being the only states that do so.